UFC 80: Rapid Fire: Predictions & Analysis

 A few statistical edges stand out.
 Robinson throws significantly more leather — a 4.6 sig. strike per minute gap.
 Robinson is far more active with takedowns, averaging 2.7 more per 15 minutes.
 Hardonk has tighter striking defense, making opponents miss more often.

 The Pick: Antoni Hardonk over Colin Robinson.
-We're leaning Hardonk here at 69%, a solid but not overwhelming edge.
+The model is firm on this one: Hardonk at 81%.

 Paul Kelly vs Paul Taylor